dehoisted/Bat2Exe/README.md

 # Bat2Exe
-Simple user interface for converting your batch files into executables (.net/csharp) - with multiple options.
+User interface for converting your batch files into windows executables (.NET) - with multiple options.
 UI made with Guna.

 Version: 1.3